 As warfare changes, armies are looking for any advantage they can get against potential enemies.
 The new Future Force Warrior suit will take human performance to unprecedented levels.
 Imagine a platoon of soldiers wearing suits that turn an ordinary person into a real, live superhero.

-For more information on the Future Force Warrior and related topics, check out the links on the next page.
+For more information on the Future Force Warrior and related topics, check out the links below.

 - Future Force Warrior (FFW) - U.S. Army Natick Soldier Center http://www.natick.army.mil/soldier/wsit/